Investing

 how does the stock market affect the economy stocks

-• Consumer spending – Total money that individuals and households spend on final goods and services for personal use
+• Consumer spending – Total household expenditure on final goods and services for personal use

-• Business spending – Includes purchases of new equipment, hiring, new buildings/offices, and investments in technology
+• Business spending – Equipment purchases, hiring, facilities, and technology investments

-• Government Spending – Includes new building expenditures like roads, bridges, and subsidies
+• Government Spending – Infrastructure projects like roads, bridges, and subsidies

 Bull Markets